How to Save Alfira in Baldur’s Gate 3 | Dark Urge Origin Guide

 Related: PSA: The Dark Urge Isn’t Recommended for First Time Baldur’s Gate 3 Players

-To save Alfira in Baldur’s Gate 3, find her in the Druid Grove and knock her out using non-lethal damage.
-Do this right before she comes to your camp, which is after resolving the main situation at the Druid Grove.
-The easiest way to do this is to reload your latest save when she arrives at your camp.
+To save Alfira in Baldur’s Gate 3, find her in the Druid Grove and knock her out using non-lethal damage. the easiest way to inflict non-lethal damage is by un-equipping your weapons and entering combat.
+Once you’ve started combat, you can turn on the “Non-Lethal” option in the Passives menu.
+You’ll want to do this right before she comes to your camp after you’ve resolved the primary situation plaguing the Druid Grove.
+The easiest way is to reload your latest save when she arrives at your camp.

 Baldurs-Gate-3-Alfira-Bard-Singing